 Again, remember to attach a copy of the invoice to prevents getting held up by claims of “oh, I never received that…”, should they arise, including a customer statement if emailing about multiple invoices.

-When an invoice is paid Whether it was early, on time, or two weeks late, when a customer pays an invoice you should be sending them “thanks for paying” emails.
-The impact can only be positive - they’ll either feel guilty about their late payment from your polite handling of it and endeavour to pay earlier in future, or they’ll appreciate you recognising them paying in a timely manner, reinforcing the relationship and ensuring future payments remain timely.
+Whether it was early, on time, or two weeks late, when a customer pays an invoice, you should be sending them “thanks for paying” emails.
+The impact can only be positive - they’ll either feel guilty about their late payment from your polite handling of it and endeavour to pay earlier in future.
+Or they’ll appreciate you recognising them paying in a timely manner, reinforcing the relationship and ensuring future payments remain timely

 We recommend the following template for thanking your customers.

 As with all our above templates, the Thanks For Paying template follows many of the same core principles, such as clearness, conciseness, and politeness.
-This goes an enormously long way to building a great relationship with your customers and helping you get paid sooner in future.
+This set of templates go an enormously long way to building a great relationship with your customers and helping you get paid sooner in future.

 Tried and tested, you can access all 8 of our most effective email templates for free here.